-Who doesn’t love a distressed denim for spring?
-Not this girl.
+Who doesn’t love distressed denim for spring?!
 I love letting a little skin peek out of my denim when the weather heats up, and I especially love the uneven and frayed hem of these jeans from Studio Blue!
 If you’re interested in requesting these in your next Fix, however, I would recommend asking for a size up.
 If you’re used to the fit of other Stitch Fix denim brands, I find these to run a bit smaller. ;)

 Because these were feeling a bit snug, I thought an oversized band tee would do the trick for this casual outfit!
-I love wearing worn-in band tees on the weekends to grab coffee, run errands, and just for wearing around the house.
+I love wearing worn-in band tees on the weekends to grab a coffee, run errands, and just for wearing around the house.
 Throw on a denim or moto jacket, and you’ll complete the look for a night out with friends, to go to a concert, or to just grab some grub.
 I’ve also paired this with my absolute favorite shoes right now, my Keds from the Rifle Paper Collection!
-I found these at Anthropologie, though they may be a bit harder to find now.
 Finally, I grabbed my tassel crossbody to complete the look.

 To style it, I’ve paired it with a light wash denim from Levi’s, and a pop of fun with this strawberry bag from MyWalit.
 Is there anything more perfect for spring and summer than a strawberry purse?
 I think not! ;) I also finished off the look with a comfortable pair of sneakers from the Brooks Heritage Collection.
 These were just released last week, and if you love atheleisure, you’ll love their Heritage Collection!
 Hurry, because this is the last run of their Heritage line.